LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 The vision of the Intent-Driven Business is to fundamentally change how brands understand and act on what their consumers want and need - not through proxies like website click patterns - but in consumers’ own intents.
 Intent Manager is foundational to this vision enabling brands to Discover, Build, Analyze, and Optimize state of the art ML models for intent classification with intuitive self-service tooling.

-Intent Manager 2.0 introduces a wide set of new self-service features and functionality that greatly improve the value and utility of the application making it easier than ever for brands to fully manage their Intents on the LivePerson Platform.
+Intent Manager 2.0 introduces a wide set of new self-service features and functionality that greatly improve the value and utility of the application, making it easier than ever for brands to fully manage their Iintents on the LivePerson platform.

 ![](img/Intent-man-gif.gif)

-Here are all the new features and exciting enhancements coming to **Intent Manager**.
+Here are all the new features and exciting enhancements coming to **Intent Manager**:

 ## Topic Clustering for Intent Discovery and Optimization

 Optimizing the coverage and quality of intents is a critical component of Intent Management.
 Intent Manager 2.0 introduces new language clustering visualizations that help brands discover new topics and trends in their conversational data.
-Brands can combine the power of clustering with Semantic Search and power filters to quickly build new, high-quality intents, which are based on a diverse set of training data that has been extracted from real customer conversations.
+Brands can combine the power of clustering with semantic search and power filters to quickly build new, high-quality intents, which are based on a diverse set of training data that has been extracted from real customer conversations.
 For more information, click [here](https://knowledge.liveperson.com/ai-bots-automation-liveperson-intent-manager-intent-manager-updates.html#topic-clustering-for-intent-discovery-and-optimization)

 ## A new Model Tester for Intent Builder
-It’s important to train and test updated domain models before they are activated.
+It’s critical to train and test updated domain models before they are activated.
 Our new model tester enables brands to more easily see how model changes impact the quality of their intent recognition, as they work to optimize their taxonomy.
-Brands can use an intuitive interface to create a gold test of phrases, and then map them to their expected intents, just like how a quiz has an answer key.
+Brands can use an intuitive interface to create a “gold test” repository of phrases, and then map them to their expected intents, just like how a quiz has an answer key.

 It’s simple to use:
 * Create a test set by adding the sample phrases that you want to ensure that your model is properly detecting.